5AT Home Page

 When the 5AT Project was suspended in 2012, the 5AT project team rebranded itself as The Advanced Steam Traction Trust (ASTT).

-The original 5AT website was lost in May 2017 when its hosting service provider moved its files onto a new server.
-Most of its pages have been recovered from Google’s and Yahoo’s cashes and these are now in the process of being re-established on this new 5AT section of ASTT’s website.
+The original 5AT website was lost in May 2017 when its hosting service moved its files onto a new server.
+Most of its pages were recovered from Google’s and Yahoo’s cashes from which this 5AT section of ASTT’s website was reconstructed.

 The text of the 5AT Website’s home page is reproduced as follows: